lopez86/NYCDataTools/README.md

   -Making plots of data arranged by these three geographic types.

+  -Some basic cleaning and preparation of census data and the NYC tree census data along with code to enter data into MySQL and/or Hive.

 The current features allow one to compare geospatial data from NYC to demographic features at the census tract (typical population of several thousand residents) level.

 ## Data used here